-Both of these methods focus on paying off debt, but there are slight variations between the two.
-So what is the difference between them, and how do you know which strategy is right for you?
-That’s exactly what this article will help you figure out.
+So, what is the difference between them, and how do you know which strategy is right for you?
+Keep reading to find out.

 Debt Snowball Method